Utilities Screen

 Accur.
 Bend

-The bend limit in each square of the Sound-Grid is the smaller of the limit set in that square or the limit indicated by the scale.
+• The bending limit for each grid will be the smaller of the limit set for that grid or the limit indicated by the scale.

-This allows you to precisely control the bend range by the number of fingers touching the touch plate.
+This allows you to precisely control the bend range by the number of fingers you place on the touch plate.

 No touch1 semitone